Why is my nose red? How to solve it

 Rosacea is a recurring skin condition where sufferers tend to have frequent flare-ups.
 These flare-ups can vary in intensity and every condition is unique.

 Rosacea is a tricky condition that can show itself in several ways, each requires a different treatment option and approach depending on your symptoms.
-The easiest way to narrow it down for yourself is by classifying your “subtype”.
+The easiest way to narrow it down for yourself is by classifying your ‘subtype’.
+There are three main subtypes of rosacea which could lead to a red nose.

 Each subtype affects the skin differently.
 For example, subtype 1 (ETR) rosacea is a dry skin condition.
 This can show itself in the form of persistent redness and blushing, among other symptoms.
 On the other hand, subtypes 2 and 3 (PPR papulopustular rosacea and rhinophyma) are oily skin conditions.
 Some people can even be unfortunate enough to have more than one kind of rosacea.